reactorlabs/RhoVec/semantics.md

     * named vectors and subsetting
   * heap semantics; i.e. assignment to variables
   * data frames and/or tibbles

-### Medium priority

-These might not be necessary, but are nice to have, or will be implemented because other features depend on them.

   * attributes
   * core syntax and sugar?